 - Minimum mass.

 In general, two “types” of stresses are important: the global stresses and the stresses at interfaces/joints.

 There are two sections in the data sheet: for the fibers themselves and the composite material.
 We are interested in the latter.

-In the following calculations we will consider Case 1 for the loads with the longest frame, in this way we will be on the safe side with any variation of loads and frame length.
+Let's consider Case 1 for the loads with the longest frame, we'll be on the safe side with any variation of loads and frame length.

 L=86cm=860mm – length of the frame